-Also, before looking at these methods in more detail, note that the following steps are performed entirely at your own risk.
-While less invasive than repairing headphone speakers, a wrong move could result in a broken phone or tablet entirely.
+Also, before looking at these methods in more detail, note that these solutions are performed entirely at your own risk.
+While less invasive than repairing headphone speakers, a wrong move could result in a broken phone or tablet.

-Here’s a fun fact: the tube running up the inside of your biro (such as a Bic or Paper Mate) is almost exactly the same diameter as an earphone jack.
+Fun fact: the tube running up the inside of your biro is almost the same diameter as an earphone jack.
 With a bit of force and adjustment, this can be used to remove the broken connector from your device.

 If this doesn’t work first time, you have some options.
 The first is to slightly widen the tube with a nail, to ensure a snug fit for the plug.
 Alternatively, you could quickly heat the end of the tube to soften it, then push it into the socket.
 Leave it for a moment, then withdraw.

-Also, if you have a very steady hand, try hot glue or superglue, in a very small quantity, on the end of the tube before insertion.
+Have a very steady hand?
+Try hot glue or superglue, in a very small quantity, on the end of the tube before insertion.
 The video above demonstrates a similar approach, using chewing gum.

 2. Superglue the Other End of the Plug

-While small amounts of glue should be used to avoid leaving residue within the socket, this can be removed.
-Simply apply a little rubbing alcohol to a Q-tip and swiftly clean inside the socket.
+It’s important to use small amounts of glue.
+Otherwise, residual glue might cause problems later.
+To resolve this, simply apply a little rubbing alcohol to a Q-tip and swiftly clean inside the socket.

 4. Toothpick and Hot Glue

-Looking for some other object that is small enough to fit into your phone’s earphone socket?
+Looking for some other object that is small enough to fit into the socket and remove a broken headphone jack?

 Try a toothpick; plastic or wooden, either is fine.
-Just make sure it is narrow and long enough to reach into the socket and connect with the lost chunk of your earphone plug.
-Then, tab a tiny amount of hot glue onto the end, and wait a moment for it to cool slightly.
+Just make sure it is narrow and long enough to reach into the socket and reach the broken earphone plug.
+Then, tab a tiny amount of hot glue onto the end and wait a moment for it to cool slightly.

-Carefully insert into the earphone socket, and make contact with the debris.
+Carefully insert into the earphone socket until it touches the debris.
 Wait for the glue to cool and dry, then remove.
-If all has gone according to plan, the missing piece will be removed!
+If all has gone according to plan, the missing broken headphone jack will be removed!

 5. Heated Paperclip

 No glue to hand?
 Heat is a good substitute, as the broken part of the connector is almost always accompanied by ring of plastic.
-To grab hold of this, take a paperclip, and unwind it slightly, perhaps by bending the main length out by 90 degrees.
+To grab hold of this, take a paperclip, and unwind it, bending the main length out by 90 degrees.

 If DIY fixes aren’t working for you, it might be time to consider the pro-level solution.
 GripStick is the result of a successful Kickstarter campaign, designed specifically for the task of removing broken off earphone plugs.

-GripStick is available to buy online from the manufacturer’s website, nightek.com, for $24.95.
 Although pricey, it’s considerably less than paying a professional to remove the lost earphone connector.
-Similarly, if your phone is under warranty or smartphone insurance, it might be inconvenient to send it away for repairs (it usually is).
+Similarly, if your phone is under warranty or smartphone insurance , it will be inconvenient to send it away for repairs.
 Buying a GripStick will avoid this being an issue.

 Use of the GripStick is simple.
 Slide the cylinder into the earphone socket, push it into place, and pull it out again using the ring.
-The lost piece will be held by the GripStick, and your earphone jack free to use once again!
+The broken headphone jack will be held by the GripStick.

 If for some reason you cannot get the broken earphone plug out of your device, don’t panic.
 It’s possible that your device volume still works, so find out.
 Play some audio; if the device speaker is still working, then you can consider another solution.